-The tow-bar consists of two sections, an inner half (A) and an outer half (B); this makes storage and handling easier.
+The tow-bar consists of two sections, an inner half (A) and an outer half (B), to make storage and handling easier.

 - 1. Place the inner end of the outer half of the tow-bar into the cradle (A) on the left side of the header backtube. - 2.
-Secure the clevis/pintle end of the tow-bar in support (B) on the endsheet using hitch pin (C).
-Secure with a lynch pin. - 3.
+Secure clevis/pintle end of the tow-bar in support (B) on the endsheet using hitch pin (C).
+Secure with lynch pin. - 3.
 Install rubber strap (D) on cradle (A).